-- · A minimum 4 metres street setback to provide for canopy trees, in accordance with Strategy BF14: On-site landscaping - At least 70 per cent of the front lot width should have a minimum 4 metres and maximum 5 metres street setback to frame the public realm and support public realm activation, in accordance with strategies BF6: Street scale and BF7: Engaging facades - this allows the remaining 30 per cent of the lot width to accommodate loading and parking if required - A rear setback equal to the height above ground floor level where abutting properties where dwellings are permissible, to manage visual impacts in accordance with Strategy BF11: Building orientation.
+- A minimum 4 metres street setback to provide for canopy trees, in accordance with Strategy BF14: On-site landscaping - At least 70 per cent of the front lot width should have a minimum 4 metres and maximum 5 metres street setback to frame the public realm and support public realm activation, in accordance with Strategies BF6.
+Street scale and BF7: Engaging facades - This allows the remaining 30 per cent of the lot width to accommodate loading and parking if required - A rear setback equal to the height above ground floor where abutting properties are permissible equal to the height above ground floor, to manage visual impacts in accordance with Strategy BF11: Building orientation.